 “Well alright then.”
 Was his reply.
 Frank and I continued to fight whenever people called us “Red”.

-Brenda and Joey do not understand why we fought so much when they called us “Red”.
+Brenda and Joey do not understand why we fought so much when people called us “Red”.
 It was hard to explain to them because they were never called that.

 It is strange that my dad’s family called me “Red”.
 I really felt like beating them up.
 I knew I could not do that but, I was so tempted!